-V - DATA COLLECTION AND COMMUNICATION NETWORKS
+5 - DATA COLLECTION AND COMMUNICATION NETWORKS

 5-01.
 Hydrometeorological Stations.
 Management of water resources requires continuous, real-time knowledge of hydrologic conditions.
-Both the APC and the Corps collect and maintain records of hydrologic data and other information in connection with the operation of projects in the Tallapoosa River Basin.
-Since the data collected by the APC are needed by the Corps in carrying out its responsibility of monitoring the flood control operations of the R. L. Harris Project, and the data collected by the Corps supplements that being collected by the APC and is of value to them in planning their project operations, it is important that each agency furnish the other with such of its hydrologic and operating data as may be needed or found beneficial in its operation.
-This requires that communications facilities be available between the Mobile District Office of the Corps of Engineers and APC Reservoir Management.
-The USGS and National Weather Service (NWS), in cooperation with the APC, the Corps, and other federal and state agencies, maintain a network of real-time gaging stations throughout the ACT Basin.
+Both the APC and the Corps collect and maintain records of hydrologic data and other information in connection with the operation of projects in the Coosa River Basin.
+Since the data collected by the APC are needed by the Corps in carrying out its responsibility of monitoring the flood risk management operations of the R. L. Harris Project, and the data collected by the Corps supplements that being collected by the APC and are of value to them in planning their project operations, it is important that each agency furnish the other with such of its hydrologic and operating data as may be needed or found beneficial in its operation.
+This requires that communications facilities be available between the Mobile District Office of the Corps and APC Reservoir Management.
+The USGS and NWS, in cooperation with the APC, the Corps, and other federal and state agencies, maintain a network of real-time gaging stations throughout the ACT Basin.

 a.
-Facilities APC's Hydrologic Data Acquisition System (HDAS) is a combination of over 100 rain, stage, and evaporation gages located in the river basins where APC dams and reservoirs are located.
+Facilities.
+APC's Hydro Data Acquisition System (HDAS) is a combination of over 100 rain, stage, and evaporation gages located in the river basins where APC dams and reservoirs are located.
 The largest majority of these gages are owned and operated by APC.
 APC also utilizes data from relevant USGS gages.
-The rainfall gages and river gages are equipped with data collecting platforms that store data on site and transmit to orbiting satellites.
+The rainfall gages and river gages are equipped with Data Collecting Platforms that store data on site and transmit to orbiting satellites.
 The stations continuously collect various types of data including stage, flow, and precipitation.
+The data are stored at the gage location and are transmitted to orbiting satellites.
 All the rainfall, reservoir, and river stage reporting gages regularly used by the Corps and APC in the ACT Basin, including the Tallapoosa River Basin above R. L. Harris Dam, are shown on Plate 5-1.
 Figure 5-1 shows a typical encoder with wheel tape housed in a stilling well used for measuring river stage or lake elevation.
 Figure 5-2 shows a typical precipitation station, with rain gage, solar panel, and Geostationary Operational Environmental Satellite (GOES) antenna for transmission of data.